The benefits of a workplace mentoring program for employers 🙌

 • And the benefits don’t end there.

-Setting up a mentoring scheme at your company can hold great value for your more experienced employees too – as taking on a role as a mentor can increase confidence and communication skills, encourage them to face a new challenge that might be outside of their comfort zone, and prepare them for possible future managerial positions.
+It can encourage them to face a new challenge that might be outside of their comfort zone, and prepare them for possible future managerial positions.

-• Mentoring can provide better communication between members of staff and between different teams, as well as the opportunity to hear feedback on areas of the business that could be improved, helping to create a stronger company structure overall.
+It also provides an opportunity to hear feedback on areas of the business that could be improved, helping to create a stronger company structure overall.

 “Having a mentor when I joined meant that I immediately had someone I could turn to with questions, whether they were about work or otherwise.
 This really allowed me to hit the ground running but also meant that I felt I could fit in straight away.